-Rita says the house stares at her “with its empty eyes” every time she drives down Hood Road between Sunbeam and Hartley.
-She’s sure the house has squatted there on its vast open land between pines and gullies, new but unfinished, for a decade.
+Rita says the house stares at her “with its empty eyes” every time she drives Hood Road between Sunbeam and Hartley.
+She’s sure the house has squatted here on its vast open land between pines and gullies, new but unfinished, for a decade.

 That place, she says of the Hood Road House, is how a house can be haunted when it’s brand new.
 “Walk down Mandarin Road or Sunbeam when the cicadas are high,” she says.
 “I dare you not to feel what’s underneath.”

 Not everyone feels that way, of course.
 Steve Daragjati tells me, “I am building this house for my wife, for me and my children.
 My children go to Catholic schools.
 They are raised to never give a bad answer to anybody.
 They go to church every Sunday and several days a week as well.
 Several families which are my new neighbors go to the same church.”

 The Hood Road House rambles, a suburban pile with second-floor balconies with balustrades, dormers with architraves, a façade with Corinthian columns and wide pediments, dentilled cornices wholly surrounding the house, a copper cupola rising above a central double staircase.